Journaling has been shown to be a helpful tool in managing your mental health.

-- Journaling could help you cope with the COVID-19 pandemic and may be useful for other stressful events too, such as dealing with injury.
+Journaling may be useful for stressful events, such as dealing with injury.

 As an athlete, any diary you keep is likely filled with training sessions and eating plans, but there is research to suggest that adding your thoughts and feelings to paper as well could help you understand your emotions more clearly and manage your mental health.